xenda/suggestor/README.md

 Most interestingly, the gem allows you to get suggestions base on the data.
 For example, which movies shoud user "2" watch based on his reviews, and similar other users tastes?

-    engine.recommented_related_items_for("2",:pearson_correlation)
+    opts = { algorithm: :pearson_correlation }
+    engine.recommented_related_items_for("Alvaro Pereyra Rabanal", opts)

 As before, the structure returned will be

-    {id: similarity_score, id2: similarity_score }
+    [["label", similarity_score], ["label": similarity_score]]

-But in this case, it will represent movie id's, and how similar are.
+But in this case, it will represent movie labels, and how similar they are.
 You can easily use this data to save it to a BD, since Movie ratings tend to estabilize on time and won't change that often.

+### Similar related items

+We can also invert the data that the user has added, enableing us to get similar related items.
+For example, let's say I'm on a Movie profile and want to check which other movies are similar to it:

+    engine.similar_related_items_to("Batman Begins ", :size => 5)

+Now you can go and build your awesome recommendations web site :)